 - 1VerdictThe Honda CR-V Hybrid is a spacious and comfortable SUV with room for five, but its fuel economy and CO2 emissions figures let it down somewhat

 - 2MPG & CO2 emissionsThe Honda CR-V Hybrid has disappointing official economy figures, but our test economy of around 40mpg is good by class standards

 - 3Running costs & insuranceRunning costs for the Honda CR-V Hybrid are decent, but it's one of the more expensive cars in its class

 - 4Engines, drive & performanceThe Honda CR-V Hybrid features a high-tech powertrain and the 2.0-litre engine is quiet and capable

-- 5Interior & comfort - currently readingIn top-spec EX trim, the Honda CR-V Hybrid has a genuine premium feel, but the infotainment system is a letdown
+- 5Interior, dashboard & comfort - currently readingIn top-spec EX trim, the Honda CR-V Hybrid has a genuine premium feel, but the infotainment system is a letdown

 - 6Boot space, seating & practicalityPassenger space is one of the Honda CR-V Hybrid’s biggest selling points, and the boot is impressively roomy and practical